Orthopedic Surgeon in Guilford & New Haven, CT

-Dr. Lee Rubin is a board-certified, fellowship-trained orthopedic surgeon.
+Dr. Lee Rubin is a board-certified, fellowship-trained orthopedic surgeon serving Guilford, New Haven, & more in Connecticut.
 His surgical practice is entirely focused on the care of hip and knee disorders, including joint preservation techniques, partial and total joint replacements, revisions, and peri-prosthetic fractures, failures, and infections.

 Education & Background